FuriousGeorgeVII/galada/_posts/2019-02-23-work-experience.markdown

 Existing Layout
 ![]({{site.baseurl}}/img/existing.jpg)

-- Drafted of various floorplans taking into consideration most efficient and effective use of space and existing elements (doors, plumbing, etc.) to minimise costs.
+- Drafted various floorplans taking into consideration most efficient and effective use of space and existing elements (doors, plumbing, etc.) to minimise costs.
-- Discussed with client their preferred layout out of initial floorplans and noted any feedback and must have elements that the client desired.
+- Discussed with client their preferred layout out of initial floorplans and noted any feedback and 'must have' elements that the client desired.
 - Revised and drafted up 2 of the options in Autodesk Revit® adhering to AS 1428.1-2009 for disability access and mobility.

 Revised Models